Chestha12/Virtual-Interior-Design-Retrieval-Model/README.md

 # Virtual Interior Design Retrieval Model

 ## Overview
-The Virtual Interior Designer is an AI-powered image retrieval system that helps users find the most relevant home and bathroom designs based on their textual descriptions.
+The Virtual Interior Designer is an AI-powered image retrieval system that helps users find the most relevant Bedroom, Bathroom, Kitchen, Dinning, Livingroom designs based on their textual descriptions.
 The model takes a user input description and retrieves the top 5 most relevant images from a pretrained dataset of interior design images.

 ## Features
 - **AI-based Image Retrieval**: Uses deep learning techniques to find the most suitable interior designs based on text input.